PlasmaPy/PlasmaPy/docs/performance_tips.rst

 ahead of time.

-For example, suppose we are calculating the `~plasmapy.formulary.lengths.gyrofrequency` of a proton.
-If we represent the particle as a string, then the function will need to create a
-|Particle| each time the function is called.
+For example, suppose we are calculating the `~plasmapy.formulary.frequencies.gyrofrequency` of a proton.
+If we represent the particle as a string, then the function will need to create a |Particle| each time the function is called.

 .. code-block:: python